filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 ### Required Mappings

 Currently, with the way we have set up our `ImportColumn` array, none of our columns are *required* to be mapped to a column in the CSV.
-This means that we could leave any and all mappings blank, resulting in errors getting thrown when Laravel attempts to save a `Book` model without its three required parameters: `user_id`, `title`, and `author`.
+This means that we could leave any mappings blank, resulting in errors getting thrown when Laravel attempts to save a `Book` model without its three required parameters: `user_id`, `title`, and `author`.